raspberrypilearning/cd-intermediate-unity-sushi/en/step_4.md

 ## Moving the Player

 + Create a folder in your Assets folder and name it `Scripts`.
 Now create a new C# script in your new "Scripts folder".
 When you create a script you want to know what it does, so lets give it a descriptive name.
 You could use `PlayerController`.

-Attach this code to your "Player" object.
++ Attach this script to your "Player" object.

-+ Open your new script and add this code to the **Update()** function.
++ Open your new script and add this code to the `Update()` function.

 ```csharp
 Vector3 mousePos = Input.mousePosition;